16. Opticians & Ophthalmic Treatment in France

 They can sell you a pair of spectacles but, unless you have a medical prescription from an ophthalmologist, you will not be eligible for any financial assistance from the social security system.

-However, where you have previously received a medical prescription for glasses then, within a three year period, an optician is able to undertake a new eye test and prescribe a new pair to you, for which reimbursement on the usual terms is available.
+However, where you have previously received a medical prescription for glasses then, within a three year period, an optician can undertake a new eye test and prescribe a new pair to you, for which reimbursement on the usual terms is available.

 Some voluntary insurance policies do offer assistance with the cost of glasses purchased without prescription, provided they were purchased from authorised opticians and for existing users.
 You would need to contact your insurer to find out if this was the case.

-An ophthalmologist will be in a position of undertaking a medical examination and providing you with a medical prescription for glasses, or undertaking any other medical treatment that may be necessary.
-You do not need to go through your family doctor in order to make an appointment to see an ophthalmologist.
+An ophthalmologist can undertake a medical examination and provide you with a medical prescription for glasses, or undertake any other medical treatment that may be necessary.
+You do not need to go through your family doctor to make an appointment to see an ophthalmologist.